ucs-compute-solutions/MSSQL-Deployment/README.md

 1) Clone the repository to your local work station by running " git clone  https://github.com/ucs-compute-solutions/MSSQL-Deployment.git"
 2) Go to MSSQL-Deployment/ folder
 3) Provide your Microsoft SQL Server pod requirement deatils in the file group_vars/all.yml.
-This deployment
 4) Deploy MSSQL Server pod by runing "ansible-playbook deploy-mssqlpod.yml"
 5) To clean up the pod, run "ansible-playbook cleanup.yml".